department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/landing-page/research/2023-03-Landing-Page-User-Research/2023-04-landing-page-readout.md

 1. Participants understood the landing page to be a place to manage their health and at first glance recognized how the landing page could be used to accomplish broad health tasks.
 2. Overall, participants viewed the new landing page as an updated My HealtheVet Classic, which they conflated with VA.gov.
 3. Participants were often confused by _Download medical records (Blue Button)_ and _Health history_ and did not clearly distinguish as mutually exclusive of each other.
-4. Starting from the unauthenticated state of the updated VA.gov landing page, participants expected that they would need to sign in in order to send a message to their doctor and the majority of participants were able to recognize and articulate how they would start that process.
+4. Starting from the unauthenticated state of the updated VA.gov landing page, participants expected that they would need to sign in to send a message to their doctor and the majority of participants were able to recognize and articulate how they would start that process.
-5. Most participants struggled to navigate from the updated VA.gov landing page to the My HealtheVet on VA.gov landing page.
+5. Most participants struggled to navigate from the updated VA.gov home page to the My HealtheVet on VA.gov landing page.
-6. Participants relied on familiar terminology and design standards when completing certain tasks (i.e., submit for travel reimbursement, send a message) but did not readily understand VA bespoke terms (i.e., Community Care).
+6. Participants relied on familiar terminology and design standards when completing certain tasks (i.e., submit for travel reimbursement, send a message) but did not consistently understand VA bespoke terms (i.e., Community Care).
 7. Participants looked to update their health-specific “preferences” under the Appointments or Medications sections of the landing page.

 ## Details of Findings

-**1. Participants understood the landing page to be a place to manage their health and at first glance recognized how the landing page could be used to accomplish broad health tasks.**
+**1. Participants understood the new My HealtheVet landing page to be a place to manage their health and at first glance recognized how the landing page could be used to accomplish broad health tasks.**

 All participants recognized the landing page as a place to manage their health.